 The author said that you could make more friends in two months by being genuinely interested in other people than you can in two years by trying to get them interested in you.
 It’s challenging yourself to be more interested in other people for twenty-four hours.

-Smiling and something that he mentioned a lot in this book.
+Smiling and something that he mentions a lot in this book.
 So he mentioned that smiling is free, but it gives so much to the receiver.
 I like the line where he says it enriches those who receive it without making poorer those who give it.
 If you notice people who don’t like smiling, maybe they’re at work and frowning and don’t like it.
 It also kind of rubs that affects you as well.

 4. Remember Names